'Sadio Mane's health put at risk': Brain charity Headway criticises decision to keep Liverpool player on after clash of heads in Senegal's AFCON win

 'Winning more important than player health again'

-Sky Sports News have contacted FIFA for clarification on the concussion protocols which allowed Mane to remain on the pitch and which have been criticised by Luke Griggs, chief executive of brain injury charity Headway.
+Sky Sports News has contacted The Confederation of African Football for clarification on the concussion protocols which allowed Mane to remain on the pitch and which have been criticised by Luke Griggs, chief executive of brain injury charity Headway.

 "On the face of it, this seems to be yet another example of football putting results ahead of player safety," he said.
 "This was a sickening collision that clearly left both players in enough distress for a concussion to have surely been considered a possibility at the very least.